Stage Show (TV series)

 Stage Show is a popular music variety series broadcast in the United States on the CBS Television Network and originally hosted on alternate weeks by big band leaders and brothers Tommy and Jimmy Dorsey.
 Produced by Jackie Gleason, it included the first national television appearances by rock music icon Elvis Presley.

 The series began as a one-hour show on July 3, 1954, as a summer replacement for The Jackie Gleason Show.
-In the fall of 1955 it debuted from 8–8:30 p.m.
+In late 1955 it debuted from 8–8:30 p.m.
 ET, on Saturdays in the time slot prior to The Honeymooners, his own series.